-A state employee may be reimbursed for meals, including lunches, while on official state business when the employee is in overnight travel status.
+Employees may be reimbursed for meals, including lunches, while on official business when the employee is in overnight travel status.
 The destination must be located at least 35 miles from the employee's regularly assigned duty station (vicinity) or home whichever is less to receive approved reimbursement.